PrefectHQ/prefect/docs/concepts/artifacts.md

     print(artifact)
 ```

-If we don't specify a key or that a key must exist, we will also return results (which are a type of key-less artifact).
+If you don't specify a key or that a key must exist, you will also return results (which are a type of key-less artifact).

 See the rest of the [Prefect REST API documentation](https://app.prefect.cloud/api/docs#tag/Artifacts) on artifacts for more information!